ringcentral/engage-digital-api-docs/docs/webhooks/events.md

     It can be useful to understand the basic workflow of contents:

-    1. A new content is created from Dimelo Digital: it can trigger `content.discussion_initiated` if a new thread has been initiated by an agent (outgoing content).
+    1. A new content is created from Engage Digital: it can trigger `content.discussion_initiated` if a new thread has been initiated by an agent (outgoing content).
 Otherwise, regular replies to contents triggers content.replied.​ Those content may not be exported yet depending on approval settings.
     2. If the content requires to be approved (​`approval_required` attribute is ​`true​`), it has to wait for an approbation.
 Once the approbation is received, content.approved​ is triggered.
     3. The content can now be exported to the external source.
 Successful and Unsuccessful export operations trigger the ​`content.exported` event for new contents, and ​`content.update_exported` event for existing events that have been edited.